GreenJamesDev/RsMapper/README.md

 Easily add custom components through the components.json file.
 Even modded blocks can be represented in RsMapper!

 ### Automatically Check for Updates
-Once installed, you'll never have to manually visit the download page again just to update the program! _Can be disabled in settings._
+Once installed, you'll never have to manually visit the download page again just to update the program!

 ### Self Repair
 RsMapper can redownload any settings files if they are missing.